Executive Director: Dr. Cindi Love

 Maggie Moss is, in no particular order, an advocate, creator, investor, teacher, and change-agent.

-Moss is a current graduate student at the NYU Wagner School of Public Service, pursuing a Master’s of Urban Planning.
-She intends to specialize in urban analytics and to use her education to advocate for socioeconomic equity in urban space.
-At NYU, she is on the executive board of the Wagner Consulting Group and will serve as a 2021 Gallatin Global Fellow in Urban Practice in partnership with ALIGN NY.
+Moss is a graduate student at the NYU Wagner School of Public Service, pursuing a Master’s of Urban Planning.
+They specialize in urban analytics and intend to use their education to advocate for socioeconomic equity in urban space.
+At NYU, they served as a 2021 Gallatin Global Fellow in Urban Practice in partnership with ALIGN NY.

 Sean is a Marketing Analyst at Nielsen in the company’s rotational Commercial Emerging Leaders Program.
 He works in the digital space providing strategy and insights for clients on their digital marketing campaigns.